ParichayNITW/OPTIM2/docs/dra_profile_example.md

   origin station), and
 * B's DRA and pump switches (On injects 3 ppm, pump shear respected).

-Both stations feed `_update_mainline_dra` with a `fallback_dra_ppm=2.0`, so even when the injectors are off the optimiser enforces the 2 ppm baseline that the user requested for each segment.
+Both stations set `segment_floor` entries so `_update_mainline_dra` enforces a 2 ppm treated-length requirement whenever a DRA slug is injected.
+When the injector is off the floor cannot be met, so the optimiser reports an empty profile for that hour—exactly what the Streamlit app shows when the "Run daily …" actions are invoked.

 The output is formatted the same way as the three-station example: each block lists the switch states followed by a two-column table showing the optimiser's